World shares mixed ahead of Fed policy statement - NewsBreak

 “COVID-19 remained the key reason holding back a full recovery.
 Efforts to contain the virus flare-up beginning in mid-October lasted through most of November as infections reached 21 provinces, making consumers more cautious,” Mark Williams and Sheana Yue of Capital Economics said in a commentary.

-A second omicron case was reported confirmed in China on Wednesday, underscoring the persisting threat from infections as new coronavirus variants emerge.
+A case was reported confirmed in China on Wednesday, underscoring the persisting threat from infections as new coronavirus variants emerge.

 On Tuesday, the S&P 500 index fell 0.7% to 4,634.09.
 It set an all-time high on Friday, when it closed out its biggest weekly gain since February.
 The index is up 23.4% so far this year.